Fordalex/asteroid_game/readme.md

 ## bugs

-need to remove the bullets when they go outside the canvas area. bullets will shoot when the game is pause.
+bullets will shoot when the game is pause.
 Need to stop the player from being able to leave the play area.
+If the user edits the form before it's sent they can changed their score.

 ## Features to implement